-Earlier versions of AIX will not be able to manage, or be managed by, later versions of AIX.
-For example, if the client was running AIX 4.3.3, a server running AIX 5.1 would not be able to manage the client.
-The same is true for the reverse situation.
-Clients and servers must be running the same level of AIX if they are to manage, or be managed by, each other.
+Versions of AIX earlier than 5.1.0.30 will not be able to manage, or be managed by, later versions of AIX.
+For example, if the client was running AIX 4.3.3, a server running AIX 5.2 would not be able to manage the client, however, a client from an AIX 5.1.0.30 machine will be able to manage an AIX server running AIX 5.3.
+The same is true in the reverse situation.
+Certain plugins may be incompatible across versions of AIX and appropriate error messages will occur when they are encountered.
+When such an incompatibility exists, the plugin will not load, but the rest of the plugins will be fully functional.